dekorateio/dekorate/readme.md

 Note that the Thorntail annotation processor reads the `thorntail.http.port` configuration from the usual `project-defaults.yml`.
 It doesn't read any other `project-*.yml` profiles.

-Unlike Spring Boot, the annotation-less configuration is not supported for Thorntail (yet).

 ## Experimental features

 Apart from the core feature, which is resource generation, there are a couple of experimental features that do add to the developer experience.